rucs-uoft/rucs-uoft.github.io/assets/info/Submitting-to-RUCS.md

-#Submitting to RUCS
+# Submitting to RUCS

 The Review of Undergraduate Computer Science (RUCS) is a non-archival publication based at the University of Toronto that features the best of research work conducted by undergraduate students.
 RUCS only publishes extended abstracts (650 – 1050 words).

 If you are interested in submitting, please read the following and send any questions to [rucsuoft@gmail.com](mailto:rucsuoft@gmail.com).
-The deadline for submissions is **Oct 5, 2018**.
+The deadline for submissions is **December 15, 2018**.

-##Who can make a submission?
+## Who can make a submission?

 If you have done an undergraduate research project in computer science or an adjacent discipline, we encourage you to submit an extended abstract to RUCS.
 Adjacent disciplines include but are not limited to: cognitive science, computational biology, applied math, and software engineering.
 We only have a couple of requirements.
 Please consider submitting your extended abstract to RUCS if: